 Nicole has a singing and acting background as well.
 As a member of the Elm City Girls' Choir, she toured in Europe and joined Diana Ross at the final match of the U.S. Open Tennis Tournament.
 With community theaters, she has played roles in "Damn Yankees", "The Boyfriend", "Anything Goes", "Guys and Dolls" and has choreographed other productions including "The Wiz".
 Before Nicole puts on her dancing shoes to come to class, she works for a branch of the Public Defender's Office.
 She cannot wait to share her love and knowledge of dance with the students at DanceWorks!

-Amy is currently a third grade teacher in the Hopewell Valley Regional School District.
+Amy is currently a fifth grade teacher in the Hopewell Valley Regional School District.
 She is very excited to be a teacher at the wonderful studio where she learned to dance!